gurverm/heart-disease-predictor/README.md

 ## License
 This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Testing
-To ensure the correctness of the prediction model, run tests by following these steps:
-1. Navigate to the `tests` directory.
-2. Run the test suite: `pytest`.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: